cisagov/ScubaGear/baselines/defender.md

 7. On the **Protected custom domains** page, add each agency domain and click **Add** after each.
 8. Select **Next** until you reach the **Trusted senders and domains** page.
-9. (optional) Add specific domains here to not flag as impersonation when sending messages and prevent false positives.
+9. (Optional) Add specific domains here to not flag as impersonation when sending messages and prevent false positives.
 Click **Add** after each.
 10. Select **Next** on each page until the **Review and confirm your changes** page.
 11. On the **Review and confirm your changes** page, select **Confirm**.